s-hfarooq/sCalc/README.md

 ## Running it
-Download repo, move into the `src` directory, and run using `npm start`.
+Download repo, move into the `src` directory (`testSRC` if you want a more "beta" version), and run using `npm start`.
 Only tested using Ubuntu 18.04 so far.

 Alternatively, you can download the release build for your system located within the `release-builds` folder.
 Just note that these versions are untested and not up to date, and therefore may not work properly and will not have all available features.